Serenwfs/songmaker2/README.md

 I created this app to fight against writer's block by giving musicians a list of instruments and chord progressions to add to their compositions.

-As musicians we can often experience lack of inspiration.
-This impacts your productivity, leading to delays in musical project completion
+As musicians, we can often experience a lack of inspiration.
+This impacts your productivity, leading to delays in musical project completion.

 This app is supposed to help you find inspiration by creating 'Fake' Songs.
 It mashes up different songs based on user-defined criteria, such as  genre and danceability, offering new creative insights.